-'''

 sigprocmask(SIG_BLOCK, &blocked_signals, NULL);

-fraction_completed += progress_rate drand48();
+fraction_completed += progress_rate randfraction; / Need to generate /

 if ( fraction_completed > 1.0 )

 fraction_completed = 1.0;

-sigprocmask(SIG_UNBLOCK, &blocked_signals, NULL);

 '''

 The last issue is how to generate a random number between 0 and 1.0.
 We search the man pages for a random number generator by entering apropos -s2,3 random.
 The search returns many possibilities, but most share a single man page.
 All but one of these return integers.
 It would be easier if it returned a fraction.
-The one that does is drand48(), which returns double precision floats in the range from 0 to 1.0.
+The one that does is drand48(), which returns double-precision floats in the range 0 to 1.0.
 Its synopsis is: